-Nakayoshi is a group of young professionals, recent college grads, and in general any young adults in the San Francisco Bay Area looking to get involved or reconnected with the Japanese American and Asian Pacific American community.
+Nakayoshi is a group for young professionals, recent college grads and young adults in the San Francisco Bay Area looking to get involved with the Japanese American and Asian Pacific American community.

-Focused on providing our members with both social and volunteer opportunities, we hold regularly scheduled planning meetings open to anyone once a month, to ensure that we provide our members with consistent programming.
-We’re always making sure we bring you the latest community events and opportunities to network, socialize or give back.
+Focused on providing our members with both social and volunteer opportunities, we also hold regularly scheduled planning meetings open to anyone once a month.
+These meetings ensure that Nakayoshi provides its members with consistent programming.
+We’re always making sure to bring you the latest community events and opportunities to network, socialize and give back.

-- brings people together to address social justice issues through volunteerism and grassroots mobilization
+- To bring people together to address social justice issues through volunteerism and grassroots mobilization

-- furnishes people with a network through which they can receive career support, publicize relevant causes and to meet new friends
+- To furnish people with a network to receive career support, publicize relevant causes and to meet new friends

-- grants people the means to enact change in a society that needs their help
+- To grant people the means to enact change in a society that needs their help

-In its vision and its goals, Nakayoshi draws inspiration from the legacy of its sponsor, the Japanese American Citizens League (the nation’s oldest APA educational and civil rights organization).
-While maintaining the JACL’s commitment to APA empowerment, Nakayoshi blazes its own trail, moving forward with fresh ideas, innovative techniques, and a wide range of faces.
+In its vision and its goals, Nakayoshi draws inspiration from the legacy of its sponsor, the Japanese American Citizens League (JACL).
+While maintaining the JACL’s commitment to APA empowerment, Nakayoshi blazes its own trail, moving forward with fresh ideas and innovative techniques.

 Japanese American Citizens League

-Founded in 1929, the JACL is the oldest and largest Asian American civil rights organization in the United States.
+Founded in 1929, the Japanese American Citizens League (JACL) is the oldest and largest Asian American civil rights organization in the United States.
 The JACL monitors and responds to issues that enhance or threaten the civil and human rights of all Americans and implements strategies to affect positive social change, particularly to the Asian Pacific American community.

 The JACL is a national organization whose ongoing mission is to secure and maintain the civil rights of Japanese Americans and all others who are victimized by injustice and bigotry.
 The leaders and members of the JACL also work to promote cultural, educational and social values and preserve the heritage and legacy of the Japanese American community.